-Is it your first time to travel to Iran?
+Is it your first time traveling to Iran?
 So maybe this is the reason that you are here to read about Iran’s currency.
 As you may know, Iran’s currency is a bit confusing for foreigners.
 Here you can find a complete guide to find details about Iran currency.

 First of all, what is Iran’s official currency?
 Rial is the official currency in Iran.
 But wait a minute!
 Since this is not the only answer.
 Traveling Iran, most of the time you hear the prices in toman.
 So which one is true?
 Read on!